Conservation groups

 The Friends group is open to all who want to enjoy the benefits of fresh air and exercise and perhaps to learn more about conservation and wildlife.
 There is no joining fee and no previous experience of conservation work is needed.

-Meet at 9:30am in the community orchard alongside Daniel Road, RG28 7LS.
+The group meet at 9.30am in the community orchard alongside Daniel Road, RG28 7LS.

 Friends of Wigmore Heath

-Wigmore Heath is a 6HA area of heathland and pine plantation in Tadley that is currently in the process of an exciting habitat restoration project.
-This new group undertake activities including gorse, birch, and broom clearance, wildlife surveys (focusing on reptiles), seed collection and reseeding, hibernacula creation, and path maintenance.
-The group hope to restore this area to a healthy heathland habitat, encouraging the flora and fauna to thrive, enabling it to act as a vital stepping stone site to the surrounding heathland habitats.
+The group activities include gorse, birch and broom clearance, wildlife surveys (focusing on reptiles), seed collection and reseeding, hibernacula creation and path maintenance.
+The aim is to restore the heath to a healthy heathland habitat, encouraging the flora and fauna to thrive, enabling it to act as a vital stepping stone site to the surrounding heathland habitats.

 This group currently run work parties one Saturday per month.
-If you are interested in joining this group, or would like further information, please contact wigmoreheath@gmail.com and follow their Facebook page
+If you are interested in joining this group, or would like further information, please contact wigmoreheath@gmail.com and follow the Friends of Wigmore Heath Facebook page

 Hatch Warren Nature Group